-Darius shares a couple of crucial points to make ourselves aware of why we are not as free as we want to be.
+Darius shares a couple of crucial points to make ourselves aware of why we are not as free as we want.
 As you read these points, I am sure you’ll resonate with many of them.

-- Personal Responsibility – Lack of personal reposbility is main factor for not having the free life.
-Every time we blame, complain, we give our power away.
-We create our lives by the decisions we make, and we have the power to live any way we want.
+- Personal Responsibility – Lack of personal responsibility is the main factor for not having a free life.
+Every time we blame or complain, we give our power away.
+We create our lives by our decisions and can live however we want.
 Why not use that power?

-- Avoiding the Pain – Our natural instinct is to take the route of least resistance.
-The moment we think of freedom, it reminds of responsiblities, and sacrifices we have to make.
-And most of us play safe in hte known zone, rather than embracing the pain.
+- Avoiding the Pain – Our instinct is to take the route of least resistance.
+When we think of Freedom, it reminds us of the responsibilities and sacrifices we must make.
+And most of us play safe in the known zone rather than embracing the pain.

-- When you’re free from the fear of suffering, you can do what you actually want.
-And it turns out that what we really want requires some suffering.
+- You can do what you want when you’re free from the fear of suffering.
+And it turns out that what we wish to do requires some suffering.
 Think about it.
 Nothing worthwhile in life comes free.

 - Lack of Self-esteem – Everyone can say they are free.
-But are they really free?
+But are they free?
 Freedom is not about impressing others.
-You live for yourself and no one cares about your freedom but you.
+You live for yourself, and no one cares about your space.

-- Short Term Happiness – Darius claims that to be happy, you need to decide to do things that give you inner happiness.
-When we chase pleasure, we might feel short-term happiness, but it’s not the same as the inner satisfaction.
+- Short-Term Happiness – Darius claims that to be happy, you must decide to do things that give you inner happiness.
+We might feel short-term joy when we chase pleasure, but it’s not the same as inner satisfaction.

 Part II – The Price